Human Preference Score v2: A Solid Benchmark for Evaluating Human Preferences of Text-to-Image Synthesis: Limitations

 \section{Limitations}

 There are several potential limitations about this work.
-The prompts are sourced from DiffusionDB~\cite{wang2022diffusiondb} and COCO Captions~\cite{cococaptions}.
+The prompts are sourced from DiffusionDB~\cite{wang2022diffusiondb} and COCO Captions~\cite{cococaptions}, and the choice of the 3 styles of our benchmark except ``Photo'' is summarized based on the general interest we observed in DiffusionDB.
 Although DiffusionDB provides a massive collection of prompts that reflects community users' demands, there are indeed some overlooked topics, such as logo and graphic design.
-These demands also play a crucial role in design industries and have unique criterion or preference compared to general image creation.
+These demands also play a crucial role in design industries and have unique criteria or preferences compared to general image creation.
+Using ChatGPT for prompt cleaning may also introduce potential bias, although currently we did not find such patterns.
 Also, this dataset is annotated by 57 annotators, and thus it may suffer from bias of them.
+Another limitation is that this work did not study the effect of image resolution on human preferences, though this can make a big impact as the resolution of generated images keeps increasing.

+Generative models potentially have negative social impacts by their nature.
+The advancement in generative models often means more plausible generated content, which may be maliciously utilized for the spread of more convincing misinformation and fake content.
+Additionally, there is a risk of amplifying existing biases and stereotypes present in the training data.